Maine Court Records

 MaineCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MaineCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 A tort case in Maine is a non-criminal wrong or illegality that constitutes an injury to an individual.
-For a case to be named as tort, they must be at least four features:
+For a case to be named a tort, it should have the following four features:

-• Injury is as a result of the duty breached
+- Injury is a result of the duty breached

-In a tort case an injury party either be a private or public entity.
+The injured party may be a private or public entity in a tort case.
 A private entity refers to an individual or a private agency.
-A public entity means it is a government owned establishment either at the local level or at the state level.
-There are laws of the state that governed tort cases in Maine.
+A public entity means it is a government-owned establishment, either at the local or state level.
+The laws of the state govern tort cases in Maine.

 What is Maine Tort Law?